The Dehn function of SL(n;Z): Reducing to diagonal blocks

 The second curve is the boundary of a ``thin rectangle''.
 That is, there is a Lipschitz map

-which sends the four sides of the rectangle to $\sigma, u(n(v)), \sigma^{-1},$ and $u(-n(Mv))$.
+which sends the four sides of the rectangle to $\sigma, \U(\bar{v}), \sigma^{-1},$ and $\U(-\overline{Mv})$.
 Projecting this disc to $\cEH$ gives a Lipschitz filling of $w_2.$

 We glue these discs together to get a Lipschitz map from the rectangle to $\cEH$.
-The boundary of the rectangle is a Lipschitz reparameterization of $[w]_\cEH$, so we can use Rem.~\ref{rem:reparam} to get a filling of $[w]_\cEH$.
+The boundary of the rectangle is a Lipschitz reparameterization of $[w]_\cEH$, so we can use Lemma~\ref{lem:reparam} to get a filling of $[w]_\cEH$ by a disc $D^2(\ell(w))$ with Lipschitz constant of order $O(1)$.
+Rescaling this gives a filling of $[w]_\cEH$ by the disc $D^2$ with Lipschitz constant of order $O(\ellc(w))$ as desired.

 \end{proof}